FAA is laying out steps for air traffic controllers to avoid more close calls - Local News 8

 FAA is laying out steps for air traffic controllers to avoid more close calls

-The head of the nation’s air traffic controllers says there have been too many near collisions at airports and is laying out steps controllers should take to avoid more — including more supervisor oversight in control towers and extra controller training for “unusual circumstances.”
+The head of the nation’s air traffic controllers says there have been too many near collisions at airports and is laying out steps to avoid more — including more supervisor oversight in control towers and extra controller training for “unusual circumstances.”

 “Even though we all know that multiple levels of safety are built into our system, there is no question that we are seeing too many close calls,” says Tim Arel, chief operating officer of the Federal Aviation Administration’s Air Traffic Organization.